jkotan/nexdatas.configtool/README.rst

 Debian packages
 ^^^^^^^^^^^^^^^

-Debian Buster, Stretch or Ubuntu Focal, Bionic packages can be found in the HDRI repository.
+Debian Bullseye, Buster or Ubuntu Jammy, Focal packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key